Paulo Ferreira

-After starting out at Estoril, he went on to spend the vast majority of his 16-year professional career with Porto and Chelsea, signing with the latter in 2004 for €20 million.
+After starting out at Estoril, he went on to spend the vast majority of his 16-year career with Porto and Chelsea, signing with the latter in 2004 for €20 million.
 He won several major titles with both clubs, including two Primeira Liga titles, three Premier League trophies and the 2004 and 2012 editions of the Champions League.

 Ferreira earned 62 caps for the Portugal national team between 2002 and 2010, playing at two European Championships and two World Cups and finishing as runner-up at Euro 2004.

 Club career

 Early career

-Born in Cascais, Lisbon District, Ferreira started his career in the Segunda Liga with G.D.
-Estoril Praia.
+Born in Cascais, Lisbon District, Ferreira started his career in the Segunda Liga with Estoril.
 In the following two seasons he was relatively played, representing the club in both that and the third divisions.

 Ferreira signed with Vitória de Setúbal for 2000–01, scoring two goals in 33 games during the campaign to help his team promote to the Primeira Liga after finishing in third place.
-His first appearance in the competition took place on 13 August 2001, in a 3–1 away loss against C.S.
-Marítimo.
+His first appearance in the competition took place on 13 August 2001, in a 3–1 away loss against Marítimo.

 Porto

-Ferreira moved to FC Porto in the summer of 2002, signed by coach José Mourinho who converted him from right midfielder to right-back.
+Ferreira moved to Porto in the summer of 2002, signed by coach José Mourinho who converted him from right midfielder to right-back.
 He only missed two league games over his two-year stint, as the club won back-to-back national championships.

-Ferreira was also in the starting XI in the 2003 UEFA Cup Final against Celtic in Seville (which ended with a 3–2 win), that year's 1–0 defeat of U.D.
-Leiria in the Taça de Portugal which meant the conquest of the treble and the 2004 UEFA Champions League Final, won against AS Monaco FC.
+Ferreira was also in the starting XI in the 2003 UEFA Cup final against Celtic in Seville (which ended with a 3–2 win), that year's 1–0 defeat of União de Leiria in the Taça de Portugal which meant the conquest of the treble and the 2004 UEFA Champions League final, won against Monaco.